Ask AI

 Preventative measures

-Hand hygiene: as per IDSA 2017 guidelines, Counsel patients to perform hand hygiene after using the bathroom, changing diapers, before and after preparing food, before eating, after handling garbage or soiled laundry items, and after touching animals or their feces or environments, especially in public settings such as petting zoos.
+Hand hygiene: as per IDSA 2017 guidelines, counsel patients to perform hand hygiene after using the bathroom, changing diapers, before and after preparing food, before eating, after handling garbage or soiled laundry items, and after touching animals or their feces or environments, especially in public settings such as petting zoos.

 B